Privacy Policy

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We may have to share your personal data with third parties for legal requirements.
+We may share your personal data with third parties (including law enforcement agencies, regulatory bodies, advertising companies and entities within the Currimjee Group) so that we can provide you with products and services, run our businesses and comply with applicable legislations.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Where we transfer your data to third parties outside Mauritius, in relation to your services, this may be necessary for the fulfilment of our contract with you.
-Where we are unable to rely on one of the safeguards outlined below when transferring data to those suppliers outside Mauritius and we will rely on the derogation under Article 49 of the GDPR and data protection legislation as may be applicable in order to protect personal data to countries outside the European Union Countries (as the transfer relates to the performance of a contract for your benefit), and you hereby permit us to do so.
-You also acknowledge that where your personal data is transferred outside Mauritius and the European Union Countries, controls on data protection may not be as wide as the legal requirements within Mauritius or the European Union Countries.
+Where we transfer your data to third parties outside Mauritius, in relation to our services, this may be necessary for the fulfilment of our contract with you.
+Where we are unable to rely on one of the safeguards outlined below when transferring data to those suppliers outside the Republic of Mauritius and we will rely on the derogation under Article 49 of the GDPR and data protection legislation as may be applicable in order to protect personal data to countries outside the European Union Countries (as the transfer relates to the performance of a contract for your benefit), and you hereby permit us to do so.
+You also acknowledge that where your personal data is transferred outside the Republic of Mauritius and the European Union Countries, controls on data protection may not be as wide as the legal requirements within the Republic of Mauritius or the European Union Countries.

 For all other transfers of data, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: